Joe-Arroyo/OperaXN-ICI/README.md

 - Build Nexus files from raw diffraction and electrochemistry data
 - Supports synchrotron, in-house, and neutron source types
 - Embeds instrument metadata and time-correlated scan data
-- Produces files compliant with the Nexus standard for seemless data sharing
+- Produces files compliant with the Nexus standard for seamless data sharing

 ## Installation